mrfelpa/automaticwazuh/README.md

 # Configuration

-Once you have executed the script, your Wazuh environment will be fully set up, encompassing the manager, agents, Elasticsearch, Kibana, and Filebeat.
-Now, let's delve into some essential configuration steps that you may want to undertake:
+Once you have executed the script, your Wazuh environment will be fully set up, now, let's delve into some essential configuration steps that you may want to undertake:

 Wazuh Agent Configuration: Enhance your monitoring capabilities by installing and configuring the Wazuh agent on additional hosts.